-Our audit is a risk based approach taking into account the structure of the Fund, types of financial assets, the involvement of the third party service providers, the accounting processes and controls in place, and the industry in which the Fund operates.
+Our audit is a risk-based approach taking into account the structure of the Fund, types of investments, the involvement of the third-party service providers, the accounting processes and controls in place and the industry in which the Fund operates.

-We have conducted our audit based on the books and records maintained by the Fund.
-We focused our audit scope, and the extent of our testing, based on our assessment of the risks of material misstatement and of the materiality determined.
+We have conducted our audit based on the books and records maintained by the administrator; State Street Fund Services (Ireland) Limited (the 'administrator').
+We focused our audit scope and the extent of our audit procedures, based on our assessment of the risks of material misstatement and of the materiality determined.
 Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.